Tornadoes of 2017: October 21–23 (United States)

 EF2 damage to a metal truss tower and an industrial building in Spartanburg, South Carolina.

 On the night of October 21, several tornadoes were reported in Oklahoma.
 One of these was a high-end EF1 that impacted the southwestern fringes of Norman in the vicinity of I-35 and SH-9.
 The tornado caused damage to trees and power poles, and damaged or destroyed several metal sheds and outbuildings.
 The touchdown of the tornado was seen on live television as storm chasers Val and Amy Castor from KWTV-DT were in the immediate vicinity of the tornado when it formed, causing light damage to their vehicle as it passed directly overhead.
 The tornado also did damage to part of the Riverwind Casino, which at the time was hosting a Beach Boys concert attended by Oklahoma governor Mary Fallin.
 Despite the damage, no injuries were reported.
 Another EF1 tornado struck the town of Seminole, where there was considerable damage to homes, businesses, trees, and a church.
 Tornado activity on October 22 was limited to a single EF1 that injured one person and caused moderate damage to a large industrial building and some trailers in Pascagoula, Mississippi; the second EF1 tornado to cause damage in Pascagoula in the year 2017.
 The most significant tornado activity occurred on October 23, as an EF1 tornado downed many trees and damaged several homes in Spartanburg, South Carolina.
 After the initial Spartanburg tornado dissipated, a second, stronger EF2 tornado caused major damage to industrial buildings, a metal truss tower, trees and power poles, a gas station, and vehicles in the northwestern part of the city, and injured one person.
 Another EF2 tornado damaged or destroyed multiple homes, destroyed outbuildings, and snapped trees and power poles near Gaffney.
 In North Carolina, an EF2 tornado destroyed a hangar and several planes at the airport in Hickory.
 The Hickory tornado also downed hundreds of trees onto structures and vehicles.
 Overall, this outbreak produced 21 tornadoes and did not result in any fatalities.
+However, it did produce the largest lightning flash in history, at 515 mi from Texas to Kansas City, and was verified on July 31, 2025.